rekharchandran/Traffic-Sign-Classification-Keras/README.md

 ### Process

 Similar to any machine learning model building process we will also be executing the same golden steps defined below
-        Understand the data
+1) Understand the data
-                Preprocess the data
+2)Preprocess the data
-                 Build the architecture of the model
+3)Build the architecture of the model
-                    Test the model
+4)Test the model
-                  Iterate the same process until you achieve the optimal results Deploy the model (Not considered for this exercise)
+5)Iterate the same process until you achieve the optimal results 6)Deploy the model (Not considered for this exercise)